wmtford/znunu/README.md

 Edit and run histoZmassFits.py

-These load Troy's omnibus RA2b.py script to do the plotting, fitting, etc.
+These import RA2bUtils.py script to do the plotting, fitting, etc.

 # Instructions for Bill's integration script